xalaida/laravel-tree/README.md

 There is a simple solution to add an extra column to the table to save the path of the node in the hierarchy.
 It's called a "materialized path" pattern and allows querying records more easily and efficiently.

-The PostgreSQL has a specific column type for that purpose called "ltree".
+PostgreSQL has a specific column type for that purpose called "ltree".
-In combination with GiST index that allows to execute lightweight and performant queries across an entire tree.
+In combination with GiST index that allows executing lightweight and performant queries across an entire tree.

 Also, PostgreSQL provides extensive facilities for searching through label trees.

-Here is a simple example how it works: 1st category "Books" is a parent of 2nd category "Science".
+Here is a simple example of how it works: 1st category "Books" is a parent of 2nd category "Science".

 The database table in this scenario will look like this: